Menditect/documentation/docs/definitions/application-branch.md

 - Navigate to the "Applications" page to view all Applications that are used in MTA.
 - Select an [Application](application).
 - Navigate to the "Application branches & revisions" tab to view the Application Branches.

+### Delete an Application branch for an Application
+- Navigate to the "Application branches & revisions" tab to view the Application Branches.
+- Click <i class="fas fa-trash-alt"></i> next to the Application Branch name to delete the information about it from MTA.

 ## Related topics
 - [Application](application)